hannesdatta/course-odcm/content/docs/course/syllabus.md

 Considering the typical process in which research is carried out, this course is positioned *at the beginning of a research project* (i.e., when the research question is being defined and the data being collected).
 This course does not zoom in on *how to analyze* data collected from the web but focuses on the process of collecting data for later use (e.g., for thesis or PhD projects).
 Therefore, students are recommended to follow this course before embarking on thesis projects.

 To illustrate the wide range of applications of web data, the course introduces both national and international websites and APIs.
-For example, the Dutch price comparison website inprijsverhoogd.nl monitors prices across a wide range of retailers on a global scale.
-When collecting web data for their research, students mostly rely on a mix of both Dutch and international data sources, ranging from Dutch e-retailers (e.g., Coolblue, Bol, Albert Heijn) and marketplaces (e.g., Autoscout) to globally available platforms (e.g., Reddit, Twitch, Kayak).
+For example, the Dutch analytics firm[InPrijsVerhoogd](https://inprijsverhoogd.nl) monitors prices across a wide range of retailers on a global scale.
+When collecting web data for their research, students mostly rely on a mix of both Dutch and international data sources, ranging from Dutch e-retailers (e.g., [Coolblue](https://coolblue.com), [Bol.com](https://bol.com), [Albert Heijn](https://ah.nl)) and marketplaces (e.g., [Autoscout](https://autoscout.nl)) to globally available platforms (e.g., [Reddit](https://reddit.com), [Twitch](https://twitch.com), [Kayak](https://kayak.com)).

 ## Prerequisites

 - The course uses Python for the technical implementation of collecting web data.
 The course welcomes novices, of whom a significant investment of effort and time is required to learn the necessary skills.
 - [Preparation material](../modules/prep) is available in the form of Jupyter Notebooks or course recommendations at Datacamp.
 Novices may further benefit from following other courses at Tilburg University in which Python is used, for example, *Research Skills: Data Processing* and *Research Skills: Data Processing Advanced*.
 - Students are recommended to use their computer for this course (Windows, Mac, or Linux).
 Android/Chromebook/iOS devices are not supported.
-Cloud services (e.g., Tilburg's Jupyter server) is not fully supported because they usually do not allow you to see what happens "outside" of Jupyter Notebook.
+Cloud services (e.g., Tilburg's Jupyter server) may not be fully supported (because you can usually not see what happens "outside" of Jupyter Notebook).

 ## Teaching format

-- Blended (a mix of online lectures and tutorials, and online/offline coaching sessions)
+- Blended (a mix of online/offline lectures and tutorials, and online/offline coaching sessions)
-- Combination of self-paced tutorials (e.g., using Jupyter Notebooks or pre-recorded clips), and interactive live streams for feedback and coaching (recordings are shared with students)
+- Combination of self-paced tutorials (e.g., using Jupyter Notebooks or pre-recorded clips), and interactive live streams for feedback and coaching <!--(recordings are shared with students)-->
 - Learn state-of-the-art tools popular among scientists, marketing analysts, and data scientists (e.g., Python), and collect data from real websites and APIs
 - Open education & open science (all material is open; publicly accessible course page that stays with you, even after the end of the course)